-Hiring a contractor to do a major home renovation is difficult for most of us.
+For most homeowners, the hardest part of any home renovation project isn’t the work itself, it’s finding a competent and reliable contractor to do the job.
+Installing kitchen cabinets, knocking down a wall or tiling the bathroom is simple compared with the struggle of hiring a quality contractor who will perform at a high level from start to finish.
 We’re risking a lot of money, so it’s important to avoid costly mistakes.
 Since it’s not something we do often, we have few opportunities to practice and improve our skills.

 Even for experienced home renovators, hiring a contractor can feel a lot like gambling.
+Everyone has heard stories about horrendous contractors who tore apart the kitchen and never returned or projects that cost three times the contractor’s original estimate.
 But there are things you can do to improve your odds.

-Ask for copies of licenses, insurance and references from previous clients.
+General contractors and most subcontractors should be licensed, although the procedure varies by state and municipality.
+Check the disciplinary boards, Better Business Bureau and local court records for problems.
+Ask the contractor for a copy of his license and copies of the licenses of the major subcontractors who will work on the job.
+Obtain a list of references from previous clients.
 Then call those previous clients and ask detailed questions: Were they satisfied with the work?
 Did the project go over budget and why?
 Did the contractor show up on time?
 Did he clean the job site when he left?

 Be scrupulous about change orders.
+Any change in the project, whether you change your mind about products or ask for additional projects, should generate a written change order that includes the new work, materials and cost.
 Most jobs include surprises.
 You may discover repairs that need to be made once walls are opened, or you may change your mind about an aspect of the project.
 Any time there is a deviation from the contract, make sure you and the contractor sign a change order detailing what additional work will be done and at what cost.

 Expect and plan for expensive surprises.
 If you have $50,000 to spend on your remodeling job, don’t sign a contract for $50,000 because there will always be unforeseen repairs required.
 Budget at least 10 percent to cover those.
 “No contractor can see through a wall,” Hicks says.
 “You want to plan for the unexpected.”